Enabling Minio

 To use Minio in your Craft project you can configure your compontent to use the following settings:

-The port 9000 will always be the port to use when in a sites container, even if you override the default port using an environment variable.
+Always use port 9000 when you’re inside a site’s container, even if you override the default port with an environment variable.

 # Disabling Minio